drivendataorg/deon/docs/docs/index.md

 Third, we believe in the power of examples to bring the principles of data ethics to bear on human experience.
 This repository includes a [list of real-world examples](http://deon.drivendata.org/examples/) connected with each item in the default checklist.
 We encourage you to contribute relevant use cases that you believe can benefit the community by their example.
 In addition, if you have a topic, idea, or comment that doesn't seem right for the documentation, please add it to the [wiki page](https://github.com/drivendataorg/deon/wiki) for this project!

-Fourth, we can't define exhaustively every term that appears in the checklist.
-Some of these terms are open to interpretation or mean different things in different contexts.
-We recommend that when relevant, users create their own glossary for reference.
+Fourth, it's not up to data scientists alone to decide what the ethical course of action is.
+This has always been a responsibility of organizations that are part of civil society.
+This checklist is designed to provoke conversations around issues where data scientists have particular responsibility and perspective.
+This conversation should be part of a larger organizational commitment to doing what is right.

+Fifth, we believe the primary benefit of a checklist is ensuring that we don't overlook important work.
+Sometimes it is difficult with pressing deadlines and a demand to multitask to make sure we do the hard work to think about the big picture.
+This package is meant to help ensure that those discussions happen, even in fast-moving environments.
+Ethics is hard, and we expect some of the conversations that arise from this checklist may also be hard.

-Fifth, we are working at a level of abstraction that cannot concretely recommend a specific action (e.g., "remove variable X from your model").
+Sixth, we are working at a level of abstraction that cannot concretely recommend a specific action (e.g., "remove variable X from your model").
 Nearly all of the items on the checklist are meant to provoke discussion among good-faith actors who take their ethical responsibilities seriously.
 Because of this, most of the items are framed as prompts to discuss or consider.
 Teams will want to document these discussions and decisions for posterity.

-Sixth, we believe the primary benefit of a checklist is ensuring that we don't overlook important work.
-Sometimes it is difficult with pressing deadlines and a demand to multitask to make sure we do the hard work to think about the big picture.
-This package is meant to help ensure that those discussions happen, even in fast-moving environments.
-Ethics is hard, and we expect some of the conversations that arise from this checklist may also be hard.

-Seventh, we want all the checklist items to be as simple as possible (but no simpler), and to be actionable.
+Seventh, we can't define exhaustively every term that appears in the checklist.
+Some of these terms are open to interpretation or mean different things in different contexts.
+We recommend that when relevant, users create their own glossary for reference.

 Eighth, we want to avoid any items that strictly fall into the realm of statistical best practices.
 Instead, we want to highlight the areas where we need to pay particular attention above and beyond best practices.

+Ninth, we want all the checklist items to be as simple as possible (but no simpler), and to be actionable.

 # Using this tool